 Barbecue Chicken Soup prepared by O’Neill Outside and Jamie Rosenthal.

 This version of barbecue soup is a cross between Brunswick stew and a traditional soup.
 It is a meal on its own but can also be served in small portions as a first course.
-Though the recipe calls for leftover Beer-Brined Chicken, Chutney-Glazed Beef Brisket or shredded pork would work just as well.
+Though the recipe calls for leftover Beer-Brined Chicken, roasted turkey, beef brisket or shredded pork would work just as well.
 For a real treat, serve this with cornbread.